frePPLe/frepple/doc/index.rst

 #. | :doc:`Follow the guided tour <user-guide/user-interface/guided-tour>`
    | The application has an integrated guided tour.
 It interactively guides
-     you through all important screens in less than 10 minutes.
+     you through the main screens in less than 10 minutes.

-#. | :doc:`build your own model<user-guide/modeling-guide/concepts>`
+#. | :doc:`build your own model<user-guide/modeling-wizard/index>`
    | The userface has an integrated wizard that will guide you through
      building your first model step by step.